 - Recession – when there is a period of negative economic growth and real output falls.

 - Interest rates.
 Changes in the interest rate affect consumer spending and economic growth For example, if the interest rate is cut, this reduces borrowing costs and therefore increases disposable income for consumers.
 This leads to higher spending and economic growth.
 However, if the Central Bank increase interest rates to reduce inflation, this will tend to reduce consumer spending and investment, leading to an economic downturn and recession.
-See: Interest rate cycle
+See: Interest rate cycle.
+High interest rates in 1991-92 were a major factor in the recession of that year.
+The cut in interest rates post 1992, helped the economy recovery.

 - Changes in house prices

 A rise in house prices creates a wealth effect and leads to higher consumer spending.
 A fall in house prices causes lower consumer spending and bank losses. (house prices and consumer spending) In the late 1980s, the boom in house prices caused an economic boom.
-The drop in house prices in early 1990s caused the recession of 1991-92.
+The drop in house prices in early 1990s was a significant factor in causing the recession of 1991-92.

 - Multiplier effect.
 The multiplier effect states that a fall in injections may cause a bigger final fall in real GDP.
 For example, if the government cut public investment, there would be fall in aggregate demand and a rise in unemployment.
 However, those who lost their jobs would also spend less, leading to even lower demand in the economy.
 Alternatively, an injection could have a positive multiplier effect.